cmu-cs-academy/desktop-cmu-graphics/CONTRIBUTING.md

 Inside of `desktop-cmu-graphics` you will find the following...

 - `build/` Various scripts related to building the downloadable zip file.
 - `documentation/` Some documentation related to development.
-(Currently very sparse.)
 - `samples/` Some sample code that uses `cmu_graphics`.
-- `tests/` Testcases for testing the library and making sure that code changes don't break things.
+- `tests/` Test cases for testing the library and making sure that code changes don't break things.
 - `cmu_graphics` The actual code for the graphics library itself.

     - `cmu_graphics.py` The main library code
     - `shape_logic.py` The shapes (or shape like things) that can be drawn
     - `utils.py` The various utility functions provided for users
     - `sound.py` The code to handle sound
-    - `modal.py` **!!I have no idea, someone else should update this!!**
+    - `modal.py` Code for app.getTextInput and app.showMessage

 # Preparing the Local Workspace

-1. There are a number of dependencies that need to be installed:
+There are a number of dependencies that need to be installed:

         cd <path/to/desktop-cmu-graphics>
         python -m venv venv
-        source venv/Scripts/activate (if on Windows)
+        .\venv\Scripts\activate (if on Windows)
         source venv/bin/activate     (otherwise)
         pip install twine build tox

-2. Install `cmu_graphics` into the local virtual environment as editable:

-        pip install -e .

-    (If this fails, modify `desktop-cmu-graphics/setup.py` on line 33 and remove cmu_graphics.samples`)

-3. Add everything that has been created up to now to .gitignore

 # Running a Build

-To build the installer zip file, do...
+To build the installer zip file, run...

 ```
 python build/build.py